Consensys/permissioning-smart-contracts/README.md

 for the first time.

 ### Linting
-Linting is set up using solium.
-To run it over your code execute `yarn run lint`.
+Linting is set up for contracts using `solium`, and for source files using `prettier`.
+To run linting over your code execute `yarn run lint`.

 ### Testing
 `yarn test`